syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-Linux.md

 ![Restore the NuGet packages](Linux-images/Restore.png)

-6.Execute the following command in terminal to run the application ASP.NET Core application in Linux.
+6.Execute the following command in terminal to run the application.

 <table>
 <tr>